0cjs/sedoc/8bit/sbc/SuperAKI-80.md

 - 1× 1 μF cap
 - [1S1588] diode.
 [1N4148] can substitute; meets or exceeds all 1S1588
   specs.
-- S-8054ALB or [S-8054ALR] voltage detector.
+- Epson S-8054ALB or [S-8054ALR] voltage detector.
-  - These seem to be hard to get, need to look for a substitute.
+  - These are no longer available.
+The ABLIC Inc. [S-80845CLY] appears to be a very close substitute, but has not been tested.
   - It's the only thing that brings the reset circuit high so without it:
     - Solder jumper diode cathode to Vcc (look up S-8054ALR pins).
     - Use a jumper wire to connect `R̅S̅T̅I̅N̅` (CN2 p4) first to GND (CN2